marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 0.04620901      			| End of all speed and passing limits					 				|
 | 0.04555641				    | Go straight or left      							|

-For the 4rd image, the model is relatively sure that this is a "Turn Left Ahead" sign (probability of 9.99), and the image does contain a "Turn Left Ahead" sign.
+For the 4rd image, the model is not so sure  that this is a "Turn Left Ahead" sign (probability of 9.99989390e-01), but the image does contain a "Turn Left Ahead" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|